javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 So, these methods can only be used to insert DOM nodes or text pieces.

-But what if we want to insert HTML "as html", with all tags and stuff working, like `elem.innerHTML`?
+But what if we'd like to insert an HTML string "as html", with all tags and stuff working, in the same manner as `elem.innerHTML` does it?

 ## insertAdjacentHTML/Text/Element